 - A total of 14,205 visitors have been treated at this facility since June 2021

 Northwest Syria – Diagnostic Center

 In Northwest Syria, MFA opened a Diagnostic Center with MRI machines received from a major donor.
-This facility opened on May 1, 2021, and already has served:
+This facility opened in May 2021, and already has served:

 - 972 Men